qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 We will cover these methods in detail in a future article.

-# Leveraging Sparse Vectors in Qdrant for Efficient First-Stage Retrieval
+# Leveraging Sparse Vectors in Qdrant for Hybrid Search

 Qdrant supports a separate index for Sparse Vectors.
 This enables you to use the same collection for both dense and sparse vectors.
 Each "Point" in Qdrant can have both dense and sparse vectors.

-## Speed and Efficiency with Sparse Vectors

-Sparse vectors, inherently characterized by their minimalistic data representation, offer a significant advantage in terms of speed.

-In Qdrant, the handling of sparse vectors is optimized to exploit this characteristic, resulting in rapid retrieval times.
-This makes Qdrant an ideal choice for first-stage retrieval where the goal is to quickly narrow down the search space from a large dataset.
-This is not a replacement for dense vectors, but a complementary approach that can be used in conjunction with dense vectors to improve ranking cost with minimal impact on relevance or latency.
+But let's first take a look at how you can work with sparse vectors in Qdrant.

 ## Practical Implementation in Python

-Let's delve into how Qdrant handles sparse vectors with an example.
+Let's deive into how Qdrant handles sparse vectors with an example.
 Here is what we will cover:

 1. Setting Up Qdrant Client: Initially, we establish a connection with Qdrant using the QdrantClient.
 This setup is crucial for subsequent operations.